EnriFort/MSc-Cybersecurity/ETH_Q&A.md

   &#9940; ` Countermeasures`: For mitigating Kerberos sniffing attacks, there is no single Registry value to set as with LM.

 ### Q: Explain what steps attacker should take to cover his tracks after successfully gaining administrator privileges on Windows system in order to avoid detection.
 Attackers can hide their files in the system?
+(Covering Tracks)

-A: Once intruders have successfully gained Administrator- or SYSTEM-equivalent privileges on a system, they will take pains to avoid further detection of their presence:
+A: Once intruders have successfully gained high-level privileges on a Windows system, their goal is to avoid further detection of their presence.
+Here are common methods attackers use to evade detection:

-- **Disabling Auditing**: Because auditing can slow performance on active servers most Windows admins either don’t enable auditing or enable only a few checks.
+- **Disabling Auditing**: Auditing tracks activities like logins, file access, system changes, and network activity.
+It is used to monitor user actions and detect unauthorized access or anomalies for security and compliance purposes.
+Disabling auditing makes it harder for system administrators to detect malicious actions.

   The first thing intruders check on gaining Administrator privilege is the Audit policy status on the target.
-Use `auditpol` command with the `disable` argument to turn off the auditing on a remote system.
+Use &#128295; `auditpol` command with the `disable` argument to turn off the auditing on a remote system.
 At the end of their stay, the intruders simply turn on auditing again using the `auditpol/enable` switch.

-	> Note: **Auditing** is the process of tracking and recording activities and events on a system, such as logins, file access, system changes, and network activity.
-It is used to monitor user actions and detect unauthorized access or anomalies for security and compliance purposes.
-- **Clearing the Event Log**: If activities leading to Administrator status have already left telltale traces in the Windows Event Log, intruders may just **wipe the logs clean with the Event Viewer**.
+- **Clearing the Event Log**: Intruders may **clear the logs** that show evidence of their activities, such as successful privilege escalation or suspicious network traffic.
 Event Viewer on the attacker’s host can open, read and clear the remote host’s logs.
 This process clears the log of all records but it does leave one new record stating that the Event Log has been cleared by the attacker (can raise alarms among system users).

   - &#128295; ` ELSave utility`: it is a simple tool for clearing the Event Log.
     Syntax to clear the Security Log on the remote server ‘joel’:
     ```sh
     elsave -s \\joel -l “Security” -C
     ```

 - **Hiding Files**: Keeping a toolkit on the target system for later use is a great time-saver for the next attack.

-  - &#128295; ` attrib`: Hiding files gets no simpler than copying files to a directory and using the old *DOS attrib tool* to hide it:
+  - &#128295; `attrib`: Hiding files gets no simpler than copying files to a directory and using the old *DOS attrib tool* to hide it:
     - `attrib +h [directory]`: hides files and directories from command-line tools, but not if the ‘*Show All Files*’ is selected in Windows.
-  - &#128295; ` ADS (Alternate Data Streams)`: If the target systems runs the NTFS (**New Technology File System**, a file system developed by Microsoft that supports advanced features like security, compression, and Alternate Data Streams), an alternate  file-hiding technique is available to intruders.
+  - &#128295; ` ADS (Alternate Data Streams)`: NTFS (**New Technology File System**) is a file system developed by Microsoft that supports advanced features like security, compression, and Alternate Data Streams.
+If the target systems runs it, an alternate file-hiding technique is available to intruders.
     NTFS offers support for multiple streams of information within a file (a mechanism to add additional attributes or information to a file without restructuring the file system).
 It’s also used to hide a malicious hacker’s toolkit (called adminkit).
 Any file could be used.

-- **Rootkits**: However, more insidious techniques are beginning to come into vogue, especially the use of Windows rootkits.
-A rootkit is a **collection of computer software, typically malicious**, designed to enable access to a computer or an area of its software that is not otherwise allowed (for example, to an unauthorized user) and often masks its existence or the existence of other software.
+- **Rootkits**: A rootkit is a **collection of computer software, typically malicious**, designed to enable access to a computer or an area of its software that is not otherwise allowed (for example, to an unauthorized user) and often masks its existence or the existence of other software.

 ### Q: Describe at least three Windows security features available with Windows 2000 and above.
 Are there published attacks that bypass these three features?
 P.S: The presentations of Windows Firewall and Automated Updates will not be evaluated.

 A: Windows provides many security tools and features:

 -  **Security Center**: Windows Security Center is a consolidated viewing and configuration point for key system security features: Windows Firewall, Windows Update, Antivirus (if installed), and Internet Options.

-- **BitLocker & Encrypting File System**: **EFS** is a public key cryptographic system to transparently encrypt in real time so that attackers cannot attack without the right key.
-It does using a randomly generated key  that is itself encrypted with one or more public keys and to avoid losing encrypted data Windows has created a system of associated data recovery.
+- **BitLocker & Encrypting File System (EFS)**: **EFS** is a public key-based cryptographic system used to encrypt files on a local system.
+It ensures that files remain protected from unauthorized access, with encryption done in real-time.
+It encrypts a file using a random key that is itself encrypted with a user’s public key.
 EFS does not apply to multiple users on the same machine who want to protect files from the other files, in this case we need the ACLs of NTFS.

-The **main vulnerability of EFS is the recovery agent account** as the password local administrator can be easily reset using tools that they work when the system is started with a different operating system (ex. `chntpw`).
+  The **main vulnerability of EFS lies in the recovery agent account**.
+The password for the local administrator can be easily reset using tools that they work when the system is started with a different operating system (ex. `chntpw`).

   **BitLocker Drive Encryption** (from Vista onwards) instead, initially meant to provide security on the integrity of the OS, now it serves to protect against attacks like the technique previously mentioned for EFS.
 BDE **encrypts entire volumes of memory** and saves the key in multiple ways, difficult to compromise since changing OS  doesn't help.
 But also BDE is **vulnerable to cold boot attacks**, which consist in cooling the DRAM to increase the time before the OS loaded in memory is cleaned of DRAM, and get a system image from which the BDE encryption key could be extracted.

   &#9940; ` Countermeasures`: It is impossible to protect keys in scenarios where the attacker physically possesses them.
 The only possible mitigation is to physically separate the key from the system it must protect.
 Shutting down the BDE protected system removes the keys from memory making them unreachable to these attacks.
 It goes without saying that removable external hardware physically containing the key mitigates the attack.

-- **Windows Resource Protection**: WFP initially tried to prevent OS critics from being altered, It later became WRP and moved the location to `%Windir%\WinSxS\Backup` and changed protection mechanisms that now rely on ACLs (protecting actively system) instead of a System File Protection thread.
-With WRP not even the Administrator can change the protected resources.
-By default only these things can overcome its protection: Windows Update Installer, Service Packs, Hot fixes and Operating system upgrades all installed by TrustedInstaller.
-The **vulnerability of WRP is that Administrator can change ACLs on protected resources**, and administrators can access resources protected by WRP.
-Directors at this point can modify the privileges on the resources.
-The purpose of WRP is to prevent changes to protected resources by third party installers who want to compromise the OS, not prevent the action of imprudent administrators.
+- **Windows Resource Protection**: Originally called Windows File Protection (WFP), it was later updated to include critical Registry values in addition to system files and renamed **Windows Resource Protection (WRP)**.
+WRP stores copies of essential system files in `%Windir%\WinSxS\Backup`.
+Its protection mechanisms rely on Access Control Lists (ACLs), which actively protect system resources.

+  With WRP, even administrators cannot change the protected resources by default.
+Only specific processes can override its protection, including the Windows Update Installer, Service Packs, Hotfixes, and Operating System upgrades, all of which are installed by the TrustedInstaller account.

+  The **vulnerability of WRP** lies in the fact that administrators can change the ACLs on protected resources, allowing them to access and modify the protected files.
+Administrators can, therefore, alter the privileges on these resources.

+  The purpose of WRP is to prevent unauthorized changes to protected resources by third-party installers or malicious software, not to prevent administrators from performing legitimate actions on the system.

-- **Integrity Levels, UAC and PMIE**: With Vista, Microsoft implements an extension of the discretionary access control system with the intent to implement mandatory access control in certain situations calling it **Mandatory Integrity Control (MIC)**.
-MIC to work implements 4 principles called **Integrity Levels (IL)** (low, medium, high, system) which they can be added to access tokens and ACLs and function like SIDs.
-MIC is based on the **Biba Integrity Model** (no write up, no read down) which protects the integrity, and matches if the IL of the applicant's access token matches the IL of the resource required and substantially underpins the new defense capabilities of Vista: **User Access Control (UAC)** and **Protected Mode Internet Explorer (PMIE)**.
+- **Integrity Levels, UAC and PMIE**: With Vista, Microsoft implements **Mandatory Integrity Control (MIC)**, an extension of the discretionary access control system, designed to implement a form of mandatory access control (MAC).
+MIC to work implements 4 principles called **Integrity Levels (IL)** (low, medium, high, system).
+These levels prevent a process from reading or writing to a resource with a higher integrity level (called "no write up, no read down" based on the Biba Integrity Model) protecting the integrity.
+This means, for example, that a process with Medium IL cannot modify resources with High IL privileges, and a High IL process cannot access or change System IL resources.

+  MIC isn’t directly visible, but rather provides the basis for several important security features introduced in Vista and later versions, such as **User Access Control (UAC)** and **Protected Mode Internet Explorer (PMIE)**.

-  - &#128295; ` UAC`: It gets one type of access control: only specific applications that can be started with elevated privileges.
-It works like this: Developers embed to applications a manifest to understand if it has elevated privileges (in practice it switches to high IL).
-Modified LSA to have 2 tokens (filtered and linked) at login for Administrators, filtered does not have elevated permissions (a default application runs with the filtered token), linked instead is used on applications with the manifest for high privileges.
-Finally, prompt if the user wants to launch the program, he is prompted for credentials if the user is not admin.
-All non-administrative user processes run at a medium integrity level for default when a process has been elevated with UAC it runs at the level of high integrity and can access objects of that level so it is mandatory to have the high-level privileges to access certain objects.
+  - &#128295; ` UAC`: It controls which specific applications can be run with elevated privileges.
+It works like this: developers embed to applications a manifest to specify if they require higher privileges (in practice it switches to high IL).

+    When an administrator logs in, the system assigns two tokens: a **filtered token** (for regular applications with no elevated privileges) and a **linked token** (for applications that need higher privileges).
+    If a non-admin user tries to run a program that needs elevated privileges, they are prompted for administrator credentials.
+    By default, non-admin processes run at a medium IL, but when elevated through UAC, they run at a high IL, giving them access to resources that require those privileges.

-  - &#128295; ` PMIE`: `iexplore.exe` runs at low IL by default, being able to write only on the `%USERPROFILE%\AppData\LocalLow` folder and registry key `HKCU\Software\AppDataLow`, so it cannot write to another system object by default and this greatly limits the damage that could be done if the process was compromised on its own by malware while the user browses the Internet.
+  - &#128295; ` PMIE`: Internet Explorer (`iexplore.exe`) runs at low IL by default, being able to write only on the `%USERPROFILE%\AppData\LocalLow` folder and registry key `HKCU\Software\AppDataLow`.
+This reduces the risk of malware causing damage while the user is browsing, as it can't write to other critical system areas.

-- **Data Execution Prevention (DEP)**: To prevent attacks that exploit writing to some executable areas of memory by injecting malicious code (buffer overflows) it was thought to make the Stack not executable.
-Buffer overflow is based on injecting malicious code into portions of executable memory like the CPU stack or heap, so if you make the stack non-executable, this solves the exploit.
-DEP (Data Execution Prevention) was born for this purpose and has both SW and HW components to prevent this type of attack.
+- **Data Execution Prevention (DEP)**:  DEP is a security feature designed to protect against attacks like buffer overflows, where malicious code is injected into executable areas of memory (such as the CPU stack or heap).
+By **marking certain areas of memory as non-executable**, DEP prevents code from running in those areas.
+This helps stop attacks that rely on injecting malicious code into memory.
+DEP uses both software and hardware components to enforce these protections, blocking this type of attack.

 ---
 ## Ch.
 5: Hacking UNIX